This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Numa Creek

 Hiking the Numa Creek Trail is a great way to explore Kootenay National Park.
-It’s also easily accessed from the highway and the terrain isn’t too difficult for beginners.
+It’s also easily accessed from the highway and while it isn’t quite an easy trail the terrain isn’t too difficult for beginners.

 The trail takes you along Numa Creek with some dramatic views of mountain peaks and the cascading waters of Numa Falls.
 While the waterfall isn’t extremely large, it’s set in the Vermillion River and surrounded by rugged landscape – you’ll still want a few photos!